-The physical implementation of the Sprawl robots requires that the minimal damping assumptions made in previous models be reconsidered.
+The physical implementation of the Sprawl robots requires that minimal damping assumptions made in the previous models mentioned be reconsidered.
 In insects, and in the Sprawl family of robots, viscoelastic materials dissipate substantial amounts of energy per cycle.
 Typical dimensionless damping ratios are on the order of $\zeta = 0.3$ (Garcia et al., 2000).
 Additionally, a model was needed to determine the practicality of using a simple binary switch for feedback instead of more complicated and noise-susceptible velocity sensors.